 In October 2019, Tonga opened its first-ever public library in the village of Kolovai.
 When Catalyst representatives met the woman behind this project, they were very happy to sponsor Kolovai Library Tonga(external link) through a hosted Koha installation free of charge for the next five years.

-When Tonga experienced its worst storm in years due to Cyclone Gita, Kahoa and Brendon Corbett saw that schools were in need of books.
-This inspired their effort to source, collect and ship books across to Kolovai.
+When Cyclone Gita caused Tonga to experience its worst storm in years, Kahoa and Brendon Corbett saw that schools needed books.
+This inspired their effort to source, collect, and ship books to Kolovai.

 The beginning of the Kolovai Library Tonga